Engagement Session: Real Talk

 Man oh man.
 I know it can feel kind of daunting to pick what to wear for photos.
 Here are a few guidelines I’ve put together so you guys can be sure to look AMAZING and be super into each other and feel like Beyonce, all while still making sure the images are focused on your relationship and personalities, not what you’re wearing.
 Full disclaimer, I don't consider myself a fashionista, I basically wear variations of black with jeans and sandals every day so there’s a super good chance you’ve got better style than I do!
 This is just what I’ve found to work best through trial and error from past shoots.
 Keep in mind, they're only guidelines, not rules!
 You can honestly show up wearing potato sacks if that's your jam.

 Ultimately, I want you guys to look like yourselves.
 Don’t feel like if you don’t follow these guidelines that your photos are going to be lame.
 The most important thing is that you both feel and look like yourselves, how you normally dress, so you can be as comfortable as possible!
-A lot of people try to go shopping for new clothes for the shoot beforehand but you really don't need to go that route.
+Sometimes people try to go shopping for new clothes for the shoot beforehand but you really don't need to go that route.
 Bring stuff you normally wear, clothes that are already in your closet, the ones that you love and feel yourselves in.
-An old t shirt and ripped jeans?
+An old t-shirt and ripped jeans?
 Perfect.
 A lot of my couples will go shopping for “nicer” looking clothes which is totally fine, but sometimes they regret not just wearing they feel like themselves in.
 Who cares if you look back at the photos in 20 years and laugh about what you’re wearing?
 As long as it represented what you guys are like right now, thats all that matters.
 Plus, guys are usually not all that stoked about putting on a collared ironed button up with dress shoes if they’re used to wearing flannels and Birkenstocks every day.
 I can pinky promise you that they’ll be far happier to be at the shoot if you don’t force an outfit he thinks is stupid.

 Here’s a few guidelines to help if you’re feeling lost about what to wear :